Hustada/fallacy-bot/README.md

 1. Open the dashboard in your browser
 2. Navigate to the "Sandbox" tab
-3. Enter a tweet or statement to analyze
+3. Enter any text to analyze
 4. Click "Analyze" to detect logical fallacies
 5. Review the detected fallacies and educational feedback